 I can easily fill my day with something of the same busyness as before, the distraction of online scrolling and now 100 different ways to Zoom.
 But in this radical shakeup in the order of things, when I am still, I see the beauty and the terror and my own contradictory nature.

 Coming home to self takes courage and willingness.
+As the prospect of travel fades, there are plenty of experiences waiting in self-exploration.
 To help, I’ve put together some of my favourite resources, suggestions and sensual pleasures for a spiritual growth spurt.*

 Read – light a candle